thirdweb-example/magic-link/README.md

 # Next JS + Magic Link

-This project demonstrates how to use [Magic Link](https://magic.link/) with thirdweb using the [useMagic](https://docs.thirdweb.com/react/react.usemagic) hook from the [thirdweb React SDK.
-This project demonstrates how to use [Magic Link](https://magic.link/) with thirdweb using the [useMagic](https://docs.thirdweb.com/react/react.usemagic) hook from the [thirdweb React SDK]().
+This project demonstrates how to use [Magic Link](https://magic.link/) with thirdweb using the [useMagic](https://docs.thirdweb.com/react/react.usemagic) hook from the [thirdweb React SDK](https://docs.thirdweb.com/react).

 Magic Link enables users to connect to your dApp using **email**, **phone number**, or **social login**.